Top Answers to MSBI Interview Questions

 - Scalable architecture to handle OLAP

-- Provides integration of administration tools, data sources, security, caching, reporting, etc.
+- Integration of administration tools, data sources, security, caching, reporting, etc.

 26. What is the significance of UDM in SSAS?